-VCSS also administers and directs a major youth leadership training program called the Youth Alcohol and Drug Abuse Prevention Project (YADAPP), now in its 23rd year and serving approximately 400 youth leaders from high schools throughout Virginia.
+VCSS also partners with the Department of Alcohol Beverage Control (ABC) to put on a major youth leadership training program called the Youth Alcohol and Drug Abuse Prevention Project (YADAPP), now in its 26rd year and serving approximately 600 youth leaders from high schools throughout Virginia.

-LES maintains the Sample Directives for Law Enforcement Agencies Manual (model policy manual) available to all law enforcement agencies in Virginia, throughout the country, and beyond.
+The agency maintains the Sample Directives for Law Enforcement Agencies Manual (model policy manual) available to all law enforcement agencies in Virginia, throughout the country, and beyond.
 Certain model policies are required to be maintained under the Code of Virginia.

-The section provides training and technical assistance to law enforcement agencies for policy development and management practices.
+The agency provides training and technical assistance to law enforcement agencies for policy development and management practices.

-Legislation passed in 2006 created a new function for DCJS that is carried out by the office of Campus Policing and Security.
-This office develops employment and training standards for campus security officers and must certify them for employment in that capacity.
+The agency is also responsible for the recently created office of Campus Policing and Security.
+This office is charged with developing employment, training standards, and a certification program for campus security officers.
 The office also develops training and model policies for campus police and security departments and delivers technical assistance upon request.
 Under terms of the statute, an industry Advisory Committee is formed to collaborate with the agency on these functions.

-The agency established an Office of Homeland Security to address all homeland security and anti-terrorism issues that come to this agency.
-This includes administration of the Law Enforcement Terrorism Prevention Program (LETPP) federal grant funds that come to Virginia through the Department of Emergency Services.
+The agency established an Office of Homeland Security to provide local law enforcement input into homeland security and anti-terrorism issues.
+This includes administration of Homeland Security grant funding directed to local law enforcement.
 This office will also direct homeland security training efforts by this agency.
-A Law Enforcement Command Advisory Group has been formed to collaborate with this agency in achieving better representation of local law enforcement in Virginia's homeland security plans, strategies, and funding opportunities.
+A Law Enforcement Command Advisory Group comprised of local law enforcement executives to ensure better representation of local law enforcement in Virginia's homeland security plans, strategies, and funding opportunities.
 We collaborate with VDEM on developing Virginia's annual Homeland Security Grant application.